HarrisonHinkle/E04a-Sprites/README.md

 # E04a-Sprites
 This is a forked and modified repository made for an assignment in my Game Technology course at IU.

-\nI used with the Godot application to modify Game.tscn in the scenes folder to fullfil the requirements.
-These were
+I used with the Godot application to modify Game.tscn in the scenes folder to fullfil the requirements.
+These were:

  - The example I provided is a type of 2D physics node called a RigidBody2D.
 This is a useful type of node for an object that will be moving through the world (according to basic laws of physics) without any internal locomotion.
  - Right-click on the Game node and select "Add Child Node".
 From the resulting list, select RigidBody2D, and rename it Falling 2